dqops/dqo/docs/reference/yaml/partitioned/table-daily-partitioned-checks.md

-## TableVolumeDailyPartitionedChecksSpec
+## TableComparisonDailyPartitionedChecksSpec
-Container of table level date partitioned volume data quality checks.
+Container of built-in comparison (accuracy) checks on a table level that are using a defined comparison to identify the reference table and the data grouping configuration.
+ Contains the daily partitioned comparison checks.